tpfau/2022-09-20-workshop/content/_index.md

 ## Course goals

 In this course, you will become familiar with tools and best practices for scientific software development.
-We don't teach programming, but we teach the tools you need to do programming well and avoid common inefficiency traps.
+This course will not teach a programming language, but we teach the tools you need to do programming well and avoid common inefficiency traps.
 The tools we teach are
 practically a requirement for any scientist that has to do their own programming.
 The main